nextstrain/fauna/ZIBRA.md

     source environment_rethink.sh
     python vdb/zibra_download.py -db vdb -tb zibra --fstem zibra --ftype tsv

 This will result in the file `nextstrain-db/data/zibra.tsv` that has all necessary metadata.
+This file can be searched for `2_NB07`, etc... in the `minion_barcode` column to match MinION output to metadata, including strain name.